What is the Barnes Foundation?

 Tickets are available here.

-When will Barnes Merion open?
+Is the Barnes Arboretum in Merion open?

 When will the Barnes Ker-Feal open?